 The most common use for a loft conversion is a bedroom with an ensuite, which is an excellent way to add space within your home while also increasing the value of your property by adding another bedroom.
 Although designs and styles are always the first thought for homeowners, other elements required for a loft conversion bathroom can go unconsidered, such as plumbing.

-Luckily, when working with DJ Moore Lofts, you are equipped with all the information you require from some of the leading specialists in the industry.
+Luckily, when working with our specialists in loft conversions in Milton Keynes, you are equipped with all the information you require from some of the leading specialists in the industry.
 If you are considering a loft conversion bathroom, our guide will take you through everything you need to know about planning, designing and plumbing it to leave no questions unanswered.

 How To Design Your Loft Conversion Bathroom